datarail/rnaseq/README.md

 ## Converting FASTQ files to count matrices

+0. If this is your first time using a linux command shell, make sure you type the commands in exactly as is.
+Things like spaces and quotes matter.
+The easiest way to do this is to copy and paste the commands from this README into your command shell.

 1. Login to Orchestra using the instructions available at https://wiki.med.harvard.edu/Orchestra/NewUserGuide

 2. Familiarize yourself with a text editor in linux.
 Some examples: